 Faculty Spotlight: Dr. Michelle Collay, Ed.D.
 Program

-Dr. Michelle Collay is a faculty member and advisor for the online Ed.D. program at the College of Graduate and Professional Studies here at the University of New England.
+Dr. Michelle Collay is a faculty member and advisor for our top online Ed.D. program at the College of Graduate and Professional Studies here at the University of New England.

 In this post, she talks about how she advises dissertators, the variety of professional backgrounds her Ed.D. students come from, and how she fosters a sense of community among her online students.